Community Leadership

 Pearson Nursery & Nonprofit Governance

-My experience with Pearson Nursery included supporting nonprofit governance, organizational planning, and community-based early childhood programming during a period of significant transition and change.
-During the pandemic, this work involved helping the organization adapt programming and operations in ways that supported staff continuity, maintained connections with participating families, and responded to emerging community needs.
-It also included supporting local initiatives and partnerships focused on giving back to frontline healthcare workers and families across Halton.
-These experiences strengthened my understanding of leadership, collaboration, organizational resilience, and the importance of stable community institutions during periods of uncertainty.
+Olivia’s experience with Pearson Nursery included supporting nonprofit governance, organizational planning, and community-based early childhood programming during a period of significant transition and change.
+During the pandemic, she helped support the organization’s efforts to adapt programs and operations in ways that maintained employment for staff, preserved connections with participating families, and responded to emerging community needs.